Colombia says to de-escalate war if rebels uphold ceasefire

 Santos has to balance his desire for peace with skepticism from right-wing opponents back home, who mistrust the FARC and accuse Santos of going soft after his predecessor, Alvaro Uribe, had weakened the rebels with a military offensive.

-The government emphasized that de-escalation was not tantamount to a government ceasefire, and that the armed forces would respond based on FARC actions.
+The government’s lead negotiator emphasized that de-escalation was not tantamount to a government ceasefire, and that the armed forces would respond based on FARC actions.

+“We are not going to repeat failed experiences,” said Humberto de la Calle, the lead government negotiator.
+“We are not going to just paralyze government forces for a simple illusion that will later prove frustrating.”

+In March, Santos agreed to halt air strikes in recognition of a FARC ceasefire called at Christmas time, but he ordered renewed assaults in response to a FARC attack that killed 10 soldiers.
+Fighting has since intensified.

-Additional reporting by Helen Murphy; Writing by Daniel Trotta; Editing by Jeffrey Benkoe and Eric Walsh
+Reporting by Marc Frank; Writing by Daniel Trotta; Editing by Jeffrey Benkoe and Eric Walsh